pfesenmeier/pfesenmeier.github.io/content/hack-a-thon-2021/index.md

 Having accomplished my goal on Saturday, I decided to answer a question that seemed solvable with my remaining time: can the board read from both sensors at the same time?

-Adafruit explains I2C buses have one master and one to many slaves existing on the same line.
+[Adafruit explains](https://learn.adafruit.com/i2c-addresses#i2c-inter-integrated-circuit-communications-2630755-2) I2C buses have one master and one to many slaves existing on the same line.
 Would the embedded-rust ecosystem allow it?
 At first glance: no.

-Bringing in both sensors in a program, both required the i2c bus object.
+Bringing in both sensors in a program, both required the I2C bus object.
 Only one could have it, else I get an error.
 Luckily spotted in a Github thread: the shared-bus crate.
 This one could manage the references to the bus:

 {{ resize_image(path="content/hack-a-thon-2021/shared-bus.png", width=0,height=300, op="fit_height") }}